tncbbthositg/ShoppingCartDemo/README.md

 ## Approach

-I treated the ShoppingCart component like the abstraction I wanted to build.
-Thus, it's the component with tests.
-I'll likely go and pull more reusable logic out of the "application side" and test it too.
-I'm also going to add some kind of helper around the cart items and quantity change handler.
-It's kind of a copout to say, "oh, I didn't test that because that logic doesn't belong in the card component per se."

-Also, the employer wants to see this built with Redux.
-I wouldn't in this case because it's so simple, Zustand is more pleasant, the Context API would likely suit, etc.  I'd rather just have state and drill the cart down . . . but . . . alas, I'm going to add some form of global state . . . and it'll probably be Redux.
+I like treating components as though I'm going to someday pull them out of the project and put them in a separate library.
+It helps me keep things decoupled.
+This is part of the reason I very seldom use global state rather than using local state and drilling down.

+Typically, when I need global state, I can get what I want from the Context API.
+When I can't I like Zustand.
+For this demo, they wanted to see Redux and it just feels wrong.
+I don't want to build a ShoppingCart component that's tightly coupled to a global state manager.
+I'd rather pass state and handlers into the component.

+I'm going to pull my local state and handlers into a hook so that I can test it independently of the "demo app" which I still don't feel compelled to test.
+Then, I can replace the guts of the hook with whatever I want (like, local state . . . or local storage . . . or Redux).

 ## Getting Things Running